 Editor’s Note: This is a guest post from Zsuzsi and Dante of DeerTraveler.
 All photos are courtesy of DeerTraveler unless otherwise noted.

 Mexico is a country full of wonders; here you will find destinations for all tastes.
-It doesn’t matter if you prefer beautiful tropical beaches, lush jungles, peaceful forests, or expansive deserts, Mexico has everything.
+Whether you prefer beautiful tropical beaches, lush jungles, peaceful forests, or expansive deserts, Mexico has everything.

 In this article, we want to tell you about one of the greatest hidden gems in central Mexico: Las Grutas de Tolantongo, or, the Tolantongo Caves as they are often called in English.
 Gruta means “cave” in Spanish.
-This place got this name because the clear, warm water flows through a cave.
+This place got this name because here clear, hot water flows through caves to form hot springs.